ChorusOne/liquid-staking/README.md

 We will maintain the focus on making this a community initiative.
 We will run calls every two weeks for the duration of the project.
 The project duration is four months, so as to allow plenty of time for collecting and reviewing input from the community.

-The first milestones:
+The  milestones:
 - Project annoucement - Jan 10th
-- First community call - Wednesday, Jan 15th @ 5pm CET
-- Second community call - Wednesday, Jan 29th @ 5pm CET

-Agenda for first call:
-- Overview of liquid staking
+- Community calls (8 in total, to be found as [here](https://github.com/ChorusOne/liquid-staking/issues))
-- Introduction to some of the potential challenges
+- Release of the [research report draft](https://docs.google.com/document/d/1eP2w_pZEZlSbKDHqG-Zf5cZXbk2ZH4BWFEqu-KeoGeQ/edit#) - May 1st
-- Discussion on Design Principles - what are the characteristics we'd like to see in an ideal liquid staking model?

 Chorus Team project roles:
 - Brendan Dillon - Strategy & Bus.
 Dev. - Brendan will be the overall project coordinator